Cron allows Linux users to run commands or scripts at a given date and time.

 Here I’m going to explain how to setup cron job in Linux in which you want to run URL at specific date-time.

-Above command will open a crontab file if exists otherwise empty file for creating a new crontab file.
+Above command will open a crontab file, if exists, otherwise an empty file for creating a new crontab.